mateussombrio/weather-site/README.md

 3. Open the **index.html** file in your browser:
 - Just double-click the file
 - Or use the VSCode **Live Server** extension

+## 📄 License
+This project is open source and available under the MIT License.